More Hittites

 Now to paint the same again for the next batch!

-Warfare 2024
+Colours 2024

 Parking is free and a short walk from the grandstand where the event takes place.
-The entrance fee for Warfare is only £5, which makes it a real bargain compared to some of the other shows that I have been to recently.
+The entrance fee for Colours is only £5, which makes it a real bargain compared to some of the other shows that I have been to recently.

 Highlight of the show was seeing Simon Miller’s new War of the Spanish Succession version of To The Strongest/For King & Parliament in playtest: